tc39/proposal-module-expressions/README.md

 ## Named modules and bundling.

 This proposal only allows anonymous module blocks.
-There are other proposals for named module *bundles* (with URLs corresponding to the specifier of each JS module), including "[JS Module Bundles]" proposal, and [Web Bundles](https://www.ietf.org/id/draft-yasskin-wpack-bundled-exchanges-03.html).
+There are other proposals for named module _bundles_ (with URLs corresponding to the specifier of each JS module), including "[JS Module Bundles]" proposal, and [Web Bundles](https://www.ietf.org/id/draft-yasskin-wpack-bundled-exchanges-03.html).
 Note that there are significant privacy issues to solve with bundling to permit ad blockers; see [concerns from Brave](https://brave.com/webbundles-harmful-to-content-blocking-security-tools-and-the-open-web/).

 ## FAQs

-### Should we really allow creation of workers using module blocks?

-In my opinion: Yes.
-The requirement that workers are in a separate file is one of the most prominent pieces of feedback about why workers are hard to adopt.
-That’s why so many resort to Blob URLs or Data URLs, bringing along all kinds of difficulties, especially relating to paths and CSP.
-The risk here is that people start spawning a lot workers without regards to their cost, but I think the benefits of lowering the barrier to workers as an important performance primitive outweigh the risks.

 ### Can you close over variables?
 Can you reference values outside the module block?